Home Science Spectroscopy Electromagnetic Spectrum

 Radio frequencies 0.3 -109 m

 Different types of the spectrum on the above wavelength or frequency chart show that the visible region of spectra contains very small parts of the entire electromagnetic rays.
-The waves of the visible region are slightly higher than IR radiation and slightly lower than the ultraviolet spectrum.
+Therefore, the waves of the visible region are slightly higher than IR radiation and slightly lower than the ultraviolet spectrum.

 Gamma-ray region